njerikungu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line This script displays the third line of file iacta 7-file This script creates a file containing text ending by new line 8-cwd_state This script writes into the file the result of a command ls -la.
+9-duplicate_last_line This script duplicates the last line of a file